E-Commerce Platform

 As customers, we use filters to reduce a large set of options to a more manageable and relevant selection.

-The ultimate question is how to find a balance, when our interface helps users quickly arrive at just enough results.
-One answer to that question lies in something that sounds awfully obvious: eliminate any roadblocks on users’ path towards that comfortable range.
-Sounds easy but it is actually quite challenging — especially when you have dozens or even hundreds of filters that have to be accessible on mobile or desktop.
+The ultimate question is how to find a balance when our interface helps users quickly arrive at just enough results.
+One answer to that question lies in something that sounds obvious: eliminate any roadblocks on the users’ path towards that comfortable range.
+Sounds easy, but it is quite challenging, especially when you have dozens or even hundreds of filters that have to be accessible on mobile or desktop.

 Here is what I learned so far from the research and case studies:

-• Filters have different states - selected, unselected, disabled.
+Filters have different states - selected, unselected, and disabled.

-• Filters can be difficult to validate, for example when users can type in complex data - like the whole sentence with many indications.
+Filters can be difficult to validate, for example, when users can type in complex data, like a whole sentence with many indications.

 MoSCoW